 King David used his royal prerogative to harass Bathsheba and contrived to kill her husband Uriah the Hittite, a foreigner.
 But God said of David that he was still a man after God’s own heart.

 Here’s Paul’s own words about himself:

 12 I thank Christ Jesus our Lord, who has given me strength, that he considered me trustworthy, appointing me to his service.
 13 Even though I was once a blasphemer and a persecutor and a violent man, I was shown mercy because I acted in ignorance and unbelief.
 14 The grace of our Lord was poured out on me abundantly, along with the faith and love that are in Christ Jesus.
 (1 Tim 1:12-14).

 Trump has done everything these Bible characters have done, except murder and persecuting the church.
 Has he harassed women?
 Was / is he a boaster?
 Has he lied?
 Was he a trickster?
 Was he a blasphemer?
 Yes, to all of those flaws.
-But as far as sexual misconduct, one has to provide evidence that he has turned the White House into Party Central, muck like JFK and Bill Clinton did.
+But as far as sexual misconduct goes, one has to provide evidence that he has turned the White House into Party Central, much like JFK and Bill Clinton did.
 But so far the evidence is not forthcoming.
 Rather, maybe he has turned the venerable Executive Mansion into a house of prayer: Evangelicals reveal unprecedented levels of access in Trump’s White House.

 God loved all of these Bible characters and still employed them in his service.
 In the same manner, why can’t we believe that God loves Mr. Trump and is still calling him to do good things?
 He seems to have undergone a real change.
 (Anyone with eyes to see can spot it.)

 If his critics cannot say, “I am ‘donald trump’ in miniature!” then they need to examine their own hearts.